satishgore01/gitjenkins/README.md

 -Docker and Docker Compose installed on your Ubuntu server.

-app/:
+-app/:
-Contains your Flask application code. jenkins/: Contains Jenkins pipeline configuration files.
-Dockerfile: Defines how to build the Docker image for your Flask app. docker-compose.yml: Configuration for running your app in Docker containers.
+Contains your Flask application code.

+-jenkins/: Contains Jenkins pipeline configuration files.

+-Dockerfile: Defines how to build the Docker image for your Flask app.

+-docker-compose.yml: Configuration for running your app in Docker containers.

 **STEP1:**